-If you don't have anywhere to stay, you can ask the council for help as a homeless person.
-If the council believes that it may have a duty to help you, it has to provide temporary emergency accommodation while it looks into your situation.
+You can ask the council for help as a homeless person if you don't have anywhere to stay.
+If the council believes it may have a duty to help you, it has to provide temporary emergency accommodation while it looks into your situation.

-If you don't have anywhere to live and you apply to the council for help as a homeless person, the council has to provide accommodation immediately while it makes enquiries into your situation.
+You can apply to the council for help as a homeless person if you don't have anywhere to live.
+The council has to provide accommodation immediately while it makes enquiries into your situation.

 This should happen if the council believes that you are: